UK Based Travel & Disabled Blogger

 The Battle of Bannockburn Experience

 The Battle of Bannockburn Experience is a great place to visit to learn about Scottish history in a fun and interactive way.
-The visitor experience is brought to life with the 3D battle simulation which really transforms the way visitors learn about Bannockburn.
+The 3D battle simulation brings the visitor experience to life and really transforms the way visitors learn about Bannockburn.
 My nephew particularly enjoyed the 3D experience which is a great way for kids to learn.

 The Battle of Bannockburn Experience visitor centre